JKALanger/FlexWindIndonesia/README.md

 3. Technical_Potential
 4. Economic_Potential

+From the folder auxiliary_scripts, the following functions must be called for the technical and economic potentials:
+1. floor_wind_farm
+2. cost_model_onshore
+3. LCOE_calc

-Optionally, the following codes can be run for further data analysis and visualisation:
+In the folder auxiliary_scripts, there are optional codes for data analysis and visualisation as shown in the paper:
 1. Bias_Correction_Analysis
 2. Check_for_Disproportional_Wind_Speeds
 3. Analysis_Technical_Potential
 4. Sensitivity_Analysis

 In each code file, there are descriptions for used data, calculations and their underlying assumptions.

-Due to upload limitations, not all original input data could be uploaded here.
-To download the missing datasets, please refer to the 4TU repository under the DOI 10.4121/19625385 and link https://data.4tu.nl/articles/dataset/Data_underlying_the_paper_UNDER_REVIEW_Introducing_site_selection_flexibility_to_techno-economic_onshore_wind_potential_assessments_new_method_with_application_to_Indonesia_/19625385